 Site with "Helium" style and multiple pages.

-Use this style when you have a single page in your site and you don't want the page name to be shown in the navigation bar.
+Use this style for sites when you have a single page and you don't want the page name to be shown in the header bar.

 Site with "Mercury" style and one page